pc9350/wanderon_assignment/README.md

 5. Run a groundedness check — a second LLM call that verifies the answer is actually backed by the chunks
 6. If it's not grounded, the response gets flagged and the confidence score takes a hit

-The vector store is just a JSON file with embeddings and cosine similarity done in-process.
-No Pinecone, no ChromaDB server, nothing external.
-It works, it's fast enough for this scale, and it keeps the setup dead simple.
+### Why no ChromaDB / Pinecone / external vector DB?

+The knowledge base is 4 documents, ~30 chunks total.
+Running a whole vector database service for that is unnecessary overhead.
+Instead, the vector store here is just OpenAI embeddings saved to a JSON file, with cosine similarity computed in a loop.
+It does the exact same thing ChromaDB does internally — turn text into numbers, compare those numbers — just without the extra infrastructure.

+If the corpus grew to thousands of documents, swapping in ChromaDB or Pinecone would be straightforward since all the retrieval logic is behind one `retrieve()` function.
+But at this scale, keeping it simple made more sense than adding an external dependency for no real benefit.

 The `data/docs/` folder has 4 documents I wrote covering Wanderon's company info, destinations, booking FAQs, and travel tips.
-In a real setup you'd swap these out for actual company data — the pipeline doesn't change.
+In a real setup you'd swap these out with actual company data — the retrieval pipeline stays the same.

 ## Tool Calling